Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - For split sessions where one segment is shorter than 2.5 hours, the smaller segment shows no label and the larger segment shows the full range as `start-end` (e.g., if pre‑midnight tail is 1h, the post‑midnight main segment displays `5:30PM-2:30AM`).

 Files affected:
-- `src/components/CurrencyStrengthMeter.js` — added fullscreen icon and modal heatmap
+- `src/components/CurrencyStrengthMeter.js` — switched heatmap from fullscreen overlay to dialog modal

 ## AI News Analysis Empty State (Latest)